Annual Reports

 1 point-Developing

-MEASURE 2: Satisfaction of Employers and Stakeholder Involvement (Initial)
+Measure 2: Satisfaction of Employers and Stakeholder Involvement (Initial)

 ALACTE Survey: The Alabama Association of Colleges for Teacher Education (ALACTE) members developed a survey to be disseminated to employers of first-year and second-year teachers who graduated from Miles College and received certification from the Alabama State Department of Education (ALSDE).
 Employer data can be found in the annual report card on institutions, ranked by teacher leader, effective teachers, emerging teachers, or ineffective teachers.
-This information can be found on the ALSDE website at Higher Education Report Card - Miles

-New Taskforce on completer survey (2025): The Chair of the Division of Education for Miles College served on a taskforce initiated by the Alabama Council for Higher Education (ACHE) and the Alabama Association of Colleges for Teacher Education (ALACTE) to update the current completer survey used previously.
+New Taskforce on completer survey (2025): The Chair of the Division of Education for Miles College served on a task force initiated by the Alabama Council for Higher Education (ACHE) and the Alabama Association of Colleges for Teacher Education (ALACTE) to update the current completer survey used previously.
 After regular meetings in Montgomery, the task force reviewed the current survey, deleting some questions and combining other questions to reduce the number of questions and to provide clarity for responses.
 The goal of this work was to develop a survey that will be more efficient for administrators to complete and submit, providing educator preparation programs with needed information and data for program improvement.
 The new survey will be implemented in AY 2025-2026.

 Measure 3: Candidate Competency at Program Completion (Initial)